sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 the next layer of rules before jumping back into the action.

  * Tell the players how the Speed / Wealth / Equipment rules work.
- * Give them each 6 tokens.
+ * Give them each 6 S/W/E tokens.
  * The characters do not get to put any tokens in Wealth or Equipment, as they were just prisoners
  * Any character still wearing their elaborate costume should get a card entitled "Costume", and one token should be put on the card
- * If the characters have picked up anything else significant during their adventure so far, make a card for that and put a token on it
+ * If the characters have any significant items during their adventure so far, make a card for that and if the item is heavy or unweildy, put a token on it

 ### Sarrukan's Chamber 3rd PC variant - The reluctant guard